Williams Law Group, LLC

 In this situation, it is crucial that you seek dedicated legal support from the lawyers at Williams Law Group.
 One of our experienced attorneys could advise you on DCPP child removals in Short Hills and walk you through all your legal options.

-If your child was removed from your home and placed in foster care, you have a right to a hearing.
-A knowledgeable lawyer could help ask the Short Hills court to return your child to your custody by arguing that the Division’s concerns alleging a safety risk are not founded.
+If your child was removed from your home and placed in the care of a resource family, you have a right to a hearing.
+A knowledgeable lawyer could ask the court in Short Hills to return your child to your custody by arguing that the Division’s concerns alleging a safety risk are not founded.

 If the court does not return your child to you, you also have rights in seeing that your child is placed with a relative.
 DCPP is required by law to make a search for all relatives who are ready, willing, and able to take care of the child.
 If you have relatives who are able to take care of your child, you should offer those names to the division immediately.

-It is important to note the criteria for placing a child with a relative.
+It is important to note the criteria for placing a minor with a relative.
 The family member must:

 If you have a relative who wants placement of your child through DCPP but they do not have adequate space, there are ways to address this issue.
 First, if there is only a small variance between the required amount of space and the space that your relative has available, the court may overrule DCPP’s refusal to license the home.

 Alternatively, you may ask the Division to offer financial assistance so that your relative can move.
-If you have adequate space in your home, you may also ask the Short Hills court to allow you to vacate your home so that your relative can move in and take custody of the child during the case.
+If you have adequate space in your home in Short Hills, you may also ask the court to allow you to vacate your home so that your relative can move in and take custody of the child during the case.

-If your child was removed and placed in foster care, the amount of visitation you are afforded varies greatly from case to case and county to county.
+If your child was removed and placed with a resource family in Short Hills, the amount of visitation you are afforded varies greatly from case to case and county to county.
 Generally, the Division is required to give you at least one hour of supervised visitation per week.

 However, if you have friends, family members, or other agencies that can supervise additional visitation, the court will typically grant this to you.
 Visitation is a right of the child, not just the parent, and so the child’s legal guardian will often support your request to have additional time.
 When in doubt, retain a skilled attorney to help ask the court for more visitations.
 You are much more likely to get additional time than to be denied it.